 Tory election win unlikely says ‘realist’ Shapps as Farage seeks to woo voters

-Defence Secretary Grant Shapps said a Tory win was ‘not the most likely outcome’ as Reform UK launched its policy plans.
+Defence Secretary Grant Shapps said a Tory win is ‘not the most likely outcome’ of the election as Reform UK launched its policy plans.

-Grant Shapps said he was a “realist” and would not “try and pretend black is white” by claiming the Conservatives were on course for victory.
+Grant Shapps said he is a “realist” and would not “try and pretend black is white” by claiming the Conservatives are on course for victory.

-As Reform UK launched its policy promises, Defence Secretary Mr Shapps restated his warning to wavering Tories that a vote for Nigel Farage’s party could risk handing “unchecked” power to Labour.
+As Reform UK launched its policy promises, the Defence Secretary restated his warning to wavering Tories that a vote for Nigel Farage’s party could risk handing “unchecked” power to Labour.

-Asked if a Tory victory was unlikely he replied: “I think that’s the realistic position, isn’t it?
+Asked if a Tory victory is unlikely, he replied: “I think that’s the realistic position, isn’t it?
 I mean, I live in the real world.
-So you know, let’s not try and pretend black is white.”
+So, you know, let’s not try and pretend black is white.”

 But he insisted: “We’re still fighting for absolutely every single vote, which is absolutely the right thing to do, and warning of the dangers of Labour.”

-On LBC Radio he said he understood the “sense of frustration” that might lead some voters to back Reform UK.
+On LBC Radio Mr Shapps said he understands the “sense of frustration” that might lead some voters to back Reform UK.

 “And if you vote Reform, or Lib Dem, or any other direction for that matter, that simply helps Keir Starmer go in with unchecked power to do things like release all the people who’ve already been rounded up to be deported, which is exactly the opposite to what a lot of Reform voters would want.”